-Some people will say you capitalize for respect.
-You spell “the Queen’s English”, and you write “the Chairman”.
-Well, but then you’d have to assume respect about the Nazis and the Jihad, whoever knows the rationale for the “Queen’s English”: language does not belong with the royal interests, according to the official website:
+Well, but to capitalize for respect, you’d have to believe it is reverence about Nazis or the Jihad as well, whoever knows after all the rationale for the phrase “the Queen’s English”: language does not belong with the royal interests, according to the official website.

-“An animal lover since childhood, The Queen takes a keen and highly knowledgeable interest in horses.
+An animal lover since childhood, The Queen takes a keen and highly knowledgeable interest in horses.
 Other interests include walking in the countryside and working her Labradors, which were bred at Sandringham.
-A lesser known interest is Scottish country dancing.”
+A lesser known interest is Scottish country dancing.

-I mean, until the author of this book encountered the Pompadour, and Lady Castlemaine, and some other executive heads of that kind; these were found so difficult to work into the scheme, that it was judged better to take the other tack in this book (which must be issued this fall), and then go into training and settle the question in another book.
-It is, of course, a thing which ought to be settled, and I am not going to have anything particular to do next winter anyway.” 😉
+I mean, until the author of this book encountered the Pompadour, and ■→Lady Castlemaine, and some other executive heads of that kind; these were found so difficult to work into the scheme, that it was judged better to take the other tack in this book (which must be issued this fall), and then go into training and settle the question in another book.
+It is, of course, a thing which ought to be settled, and I am not going to have anything particular to do next winter anyway.

 Mark Twain had a wonderful sense of humor.

-It has been also owing to this valor of my dear head that I may offer a public domain translation of Common Sense by Thomas Paine.
-Feel welcome. 🙂
+Therefore, it is my dear head not to give me headaches.
+It has been owing to this valor of my dear head that I may offer my translation of Thomas Paine’s Common Sense.
+Feel welcome.